As used in this chapter:

 (G) "Program" means the unit of the board responsible for administering the alternative program for chemical dependency established by section 4723.35 of the Revised Code.

-(H) "Random alcohol and drug screen" means a laboratory or breathalyzer test administered at an irregular interval not known in advance by the individual to be tested to detect the presence of alcohol, drugs of abuse, or other mood altering substances in the individual's body fluids, breath, or hair.
+(H) "Random alcohol and drug screen" means a laboratory or breathalyzer test administered at an irregular interval not known in advance by the individual to be tested to detect the presence of alcohol, drugs of abuse, or other mood altering substances in the individual's body fluids, breath, hair, or nails.

-(I) "Support group" means individuals who hold licenses or certificates issued under Chapter 4723. of the Revised Code who meet regularly to discuss practice issues related to recovery and to provide chemical dependency support for its members.
+(I) "Support group" means individuals who hold licenses or certificates issued under Chapter 4723. of the Revised Code who meet regularly to discuss practice issues related to recovery and to provide substance use disorder support for its members.

-(J) "Treatment provider" means the person rendering alcoholism or drug treatment in an approved treatment program to an individual participating in the alternative program for chemical dependency.
+(J) "Treatment provider" means a licensed healthcare provider, with demonstrated expertise in substance use disorder, who providesalcoholism or drug treatment in an approved treatment program to an individual participating in the alternative program for chemical dependency.

-(K) "Twelve-step meeting" means a meeting sponsored by a group such as alcoholics anonymous, narcotics anonymous, or a related organization which addresses chemical dependency issues and promotes a philosophy of peer group support, self-help, and anonymity, and is based on an abstinence model of recovery.
+(K) "Twelve-step meeting" means a meeting sponsored by a group such as alcoholics anonymous, narcotics anonymous, or a related organization which addresses substance use disorders and promotes sobriety and recovery through peer group support, self-help, and anonymity, and which is based on an abstinence model of recovery.

 Promulgated Under: 119.03